Jayoon/resolution_paper/README.md

 # resolution_paper
-This repository contains the R code to reproduce the results in the paper 'Distribution-Free Confidence Intervals for a New Object of Inference reflecting Resolution'.
+This repository contains the R code to reproduce the results in the paper 'Tight Distribution-Free Confidence Intervals for Local Quantile Regression'.

 ## Folders